krestfield/docs/certdog/keystores.md

 * Software
   * The CA keys will be secured using software based encryption and stored in the database
 * PKCS#11
-  * A HSM (Hardware Security Module) that supports the PKCS#11 interface may be used to generate and store the CA keys.
-HSMs supported include
+  * An HSM (Hardware Security Module) that supports the PKCS#11 interface may be used to generate and store the CA keys.
+HSMs supported include:
     * Thales Luna and DPoD (Data Protection on Demand)
     * nCipher
     * Utimaco